philholden/redux-swarmlog/README.md

 * works offline by default
 * scales globally for free with no bandwidth or storage costs for the developer
 * the developer is not responsible for client data
-* friends not cooperations hold user data
+* friends not corporations hold user data
 * public / private key authentication is lighter weight than user accounts
 * time travel